 So on April 1st (no April Fool’s Day jokes here!)
 Molly moved to one of our long time foster homes in the Belleville area – where she would be directly under the care of our wonderful massage therapist Ashley from Square One Equine, along with she had a quiet environment at a private farm.

 In just mere weeks, Molly has gone from struggling to keep her weight on, to packing on the pounds!
 We’ve got her on some amazing products from Herbs for Horses, including their Serenity Calming Supplement and their Probio Plus Supplement.
 She has settled in beautifully with her fellow mare pasture mates; and she has taken an extreme liking to her foster mom Mallory.

 After arriving, she received a full evaluation from the local veterinarian and it was determined that Molly has Stringhalt.
 What a huge relief it was to get to the bottom of her soundness issues, and we have now been able to help work on strengthening her body.
 While Molly will only ever be a companion horse – at 19 years old, she deserves to live the retired life of royalty!
 She has a cheeky personality and she loves to bond with people.

 Molly has an incredible group of Guardian Angels watching over her and helping her to reach her ultimate goal in comfortability and happiness – their donations and the love that they send her way, we can never explain just how much it means to us – and to Molly.
 While we will never replace Molly’s original owner of 18 years – we hope that one day we will be able to find her an amazing family that loves her just as much!

-MDHPIC cannot continue to help rescued horses without donations.
+MDHPIC cannot help horses without donations.

 We are a registered (800813545RR0001) charitable organization and can provide tax receipts – please consider making a donation to help us continue this valuable work.